rodrigo-contentful/rodrigos-lab/html2richtext/README.md

 # References

-Big thanks to Morten Bujordet and team.
+Big thanks to Morten Bujordet, Omar Diab and team.